LPorcaro/musicner/data/README.md

 # Data requirements
+For more info, contact:
-Contact lorenzo.porcaro at gmail.com for more information
+lorenzo.porcaro at gmail.com